An Analysis of my College Application Process

 Following the campus visits, I began to complete the information on the Common Application, an online application that many colleges and universities utilize in order to process undergraduate applications electronically.
 This part of the application process included several questions about your family, education, extracurricular activities, your college essay, as well as any other writing pieces the college or university asks for.

 Finally, the most anticipated stage of my college application process arrived, the submission.
-After double-checking all my application material, editing my essays and paying for the application, a little red box appeared on my screen, and with one click and a sigh of relief, the application process had finally concluded.
+After double-checking all my application material, editing my essays with the help of SEOToolsCentre sentence counter website and paying for the application, a little red box appeared on my screen, and with one click and a sigh of relief, the application process had finally concluded.